-The criterion for achievement in biodiversity protection, however, must include some kind of reward for long-term Should weight be given for the number of speciesmaintenance. years of survival achieved as compared to a 'business-as-usual' reference scenario, or should one make a count of the biodiversity present at some future time, say 100 years from now, and compare this to the biodiversity that would be present in the reference scenario?
-If any kind of discounting is applied, this would give advantage to places like Rondônia, where the threat of extinction is more imminent, as compared to relatively untouched areas in the interior of the state of Amazonas.
+The criterion for achievement in biodiversity protection, however, must include some kind of reward for long-term maintenance.
+Should weight be given for the number of species-years of survival achieved as compared to a 'business-as-usual' reference scenario, or should one make a count of the biodiversity present at some future time, say 100 years from now, and compare this to the biodiversity that would be present in the reference scenario?
+If any kind of discounting were applied, this would give advantage to places like Rondônia, where the threat of extinction is more imminent, as compared to relatively untouched areas in the interior of the state of Amazonas.
 Countries like Costa Rica, where the last remnants of rainforest are under threat of destruction, also have an advantage.
 It is true that, from the point of view of biodiversity, a hectare of forest loss in Costa Rica implies a much greater loss of species than does a hectare in many parts of Brazilian Amazonia, where extensive rainforest is still standing.

 How much might the world be willing to pay for maintenance of biodiversity in Amazonia?
 Considerable research effort would be needed to answer such a question with reliable numbers, and this has yet to be done.
 As a starting point for discussion, however, one may take the value of US\$ 20/ha/year suggested by Cartwright (1985, p.
 185) as what would be needed to convince tropical countries to enter into agreements for biodiversity maintenance.
 Cartwright believes such a value is feasible.
-Table 1 explores the implications of this for supporting the human population, considering the value of the standing stock of forest, the annual environmental damage of the 1990 deforestation rate, and the part of this damaged caused only by the small farmer population.
-Small farmers are defined in Brazilian Amazonia by the Brazilian Institute of Geography and Statistics (IBGE) as those having less than 100 ha of land.
-The distribution of deforestation among states with varying degrees of land tenure concentration indicates that 30.5% of clearing is done by small farmers, with the remainder done by either medium or large ranchers (Fearnside, 1993c).
+Table 1 presents data on deforestation and on the population of the Legal Amazon used in subsequent calculations for the values of biodiversity, carbon and water cycling.
+This makes it possible to explore the implications of these values for supporting the human population, considering the value of the standing stock of forest, the annual environmental damage at the 1990 deforestation rate, and the part of this damaged caused by the small farmer population.
+Small farmers are defined in Brazilian Amazonia by the Brazilian Institute of Geography and Statistics (IBGE) as those having less than 100 ha of land. distribution of deforestation among states with varying degrees of land tenure concentration indicates that 30.5% of clearing is done by small farmers, with the remainder done by either medium or large ranchers (Fearnside, 1993b).

 Because most deforestation is done by the rich, distribution of benefits derived from a government decision to halt further clearing would lend itself well to a 'Robin Hood solution': a means of taking from the rich to give to the poor.
-No qualms need be felt about removing the profitability of land speculation for ranchland without compensating the large landholders (Fearnside 1989b,c).
+No qualms need be felt about removing the profitability of land speculation for ranchland without compensating the large landholders (Fearnside 1989c,d).
 The value of halting damages caused by the rich provides a potential key for solving social and environmental problems of the poor.
 While the value of avoided environmental impact achieved by halting clearing by large landholders might also be pocketed as a windfall, it also provides a basis for negotiating a middle ground between the 'Robin Hood' and 'windfall' extremes.